Tuesday, September 08, 2020

 Saphire Throne: Compare Milton's At a Solemn Music: where the sisters Voice and Verse present "That undisturbèd Song of pure content, / Ay sung before the saphire-colour'd throne / To Him that sits theron" (I can't avoid hearing the strains of Parry's 1887 choral version).
 Milton's poem is a principal foundation for Collins' poem, but Milton might have been horrified by Collins' assertion that God places Fancy herself on the sapphire throne.
 (The ultimate source of the image is Ezekiel 1:26, and cf. Exodus 24:10.
 Is it too obvious to add that we're talking about the blue sky?)

-Thou rich-hair'd Youth of Morn: the Poetical Character itself.
+Thou rich-hair'd Youth of Morn: the sun, hence Apollo, hence the divinely inspired Poet.

 Tarsel: Strictly any male falcon, but perhaps meaning an eagle (traditionally supposed to be able to gaze directly at the sun).